Peter Staub: Public life

 During the late 1860s, Staub began working with a group called the Tennessee Clonisation Gesellschaft, which sought to establish colonies of Swiss immigrants atop the Cumberland Plateau west of Knoxville.
 Staub purchased a large tract of land along a remote section of the Plateau in Grundy County in 1869 that provided the core of the Swiss colony of Gruetli (now Gruetli-Laager).
 The land proved too wooded, barren, and remote, however, and the colony failed to develop as Staub had envisioned.

 Staub was first elected mayor of Knoxville in 1874.
 During his first term, he expanded the city's fire department, and organized the city's public school system.
 Staub was elected again in 1881 and spent much of this second term helping the city develop a public waterworks.

 In 1869, Staub was appointed consul for the Swiss government in Tennessee.
 In this capacity, he looked after Swiss interests in the state, including the Gruetli colony.
 President Rutherford B. Hayes appointed Staub a commissioner for the United States at the Paris Exposition of 1878.
 In 1885, President Cleveland appointed him United States Consul at St. Gallen, Switzerland.

-Death
+Personal life

+In 1847, Staub married Rosina Blum, in Glarus, Switzerland.
+They had six children;